 - Implement efficiently – Leverage an app-based approach for implementation.
 An automation platform powered by HyperApps will give you better visibility into your IT footprint, business processes, and the needs of various stakeholders, without any “black-boxing”.
 It also makes the implementation more democratic by applying a good information layer to ease comprehension, testing, and validation, by technical and business users alike.

 Gartner suggests that automation could save you around 25,000 hours of work annually3, and that’s just in finance.
-Sustainable and ROI-focused automation isn’t just possible – it is an actioned reality for our many customers out there.
+Sustainable automation isn’t just possible – it is an actioned reality for our many customers out there.
 To know more about JIFFY.ai’s pathway to sustainable automation using HyperApps, with a detailed 7-step life cycle, download the e-book here.